equinor/procosys_scaffold/README.md

 Template repo for new ProCoSys backend solutions/application.
 Swagger enabled Api using Entity Framework and Mediator This repo is ment to be used as startup code base for new ProCoSys solutions.

-After using this as template for creating new repo, perform renames from PCS5 to suitable name.
+After using this as template for creating new repo, perform renames from PCS5 to a suitable name.
 This will typical be the name of the new application.
 Sample: Completion.

 Rename file/folder names for: